rondlite/reaction-docs/public-docs/graphql-intro.md

 ## Install

-To install Reaction for development, testing, or demonstration on your own computer, follow these [Reaction Development Platform instructions](https://github.com/reactioncommerce/reaction-development-platform/tree/v3.0.0#prerequisites).
+To install Reaction for development, testing, or demonstration on your own computer, follow these [Reaction Development Platform instructions].

 Make sure you are on Reaction 3.0.0 or above.